- Author: Christopher Niesche

 On the one hand, Web3.0 is a highly disruptive technology that will upend the way business and finance is carried out.
 On the other hand, we don’t yet really know what it is or how it will operate.

-But that doesn’t mean CFOs can’t start preparing their finance function and the broader operation, so they’re better equipped to respond to the change when it does arrive.
+But that doesn’t mean CFOs can’t start preparing their finance function, and the broader operation, so that they’re better equipped to respond to the change when it does arrive.

 Organisations still need to master the basics of Web2.0, by switching finance function from a backwards-looking function to one that helps shape the story of what’s to come.
 They need to use the data available from Web2.0 to derive better insights and deliver on the strategic priorities for their organisation.

-Pratley ‘s colleague Nikki McAllen, KPMG partner in charge, Global Finance Transformation Centre of Excellence, says there are still too many accountants being employed in finance functions and not enough commercial analysts and data scientists.
+Pratley ‘s colleague Nikki McAllen, KPMG partner in charge of their Global Finance Transformation Centre of Excellence, says there are still too many accountants being employed in finance functions and not enough commercial analysts and data scientists.

 “Getting ready for 2.0 and having that it down to a ‘T’ will mean that they’re going to be well placed from a digital strategy perspective to cope with the disruption of 3.0,” she says.